maxkueng/somascrobbler-api/README.md

 ## Note

-SomaFM is probably not too happy if a thousand people poll their API about **46 080** 46080times per day.
+SomaFM is probably not too happy if a thousand people poll their API about **46 080** times per day.
 So if you intend to run this software locally just for you, it might be better to use [api.somascrobbler.com](http://api.somascrobbler.com) instead of running your own.

 The service can be used for free as much as you want.
 There is, however, no up-time guarantee or any other type of guarantee or warranty.
 But we try our best.
 If you notice that the service is having problems, please just submit an [issue](https://github.com/maxkueng/somascrobbler-api/issues).